-Perfect Parga holidays 2017 / 2018,
+Perfect Parga holidays 2019 / 2020

 Top resorts in Parga

-Surrounded by the calm Ionian Sea, Parga offers up some of the best seafood restaurants in the Preveza region.
-These traditional tavernas (tavernas which serve only seafood are called psarotavernas) sit along the coastline and along the narrow streets that wind their way up hilly Parga, nestled in shady spots where you can sit and enjoy some Greek-style mussels, cooked in a tomato sauce with feta cheese.
+Fringed by the calm Ionian Sea, Parga offers up some of the best seafood restaurants in the Preveza region.
+These traditional tavernas (tavernas which serve only seafood are called psarotavernas) sit along the coastline and along the narrow streets that wind their way up hilly through hilly resort towns, nestled in shady spots where you can sit and enjoy some Greek-style mussels, cooked in a tomato sauce with feta cheese.
 If you’re feeling extravagant opt for a lobster on a bed of home-made pasta, and some ouzo, the anise flavour complimenting the delicious fishiness of the dish.
 Whilst you’re there, you must try the crispy fried squid, served with a Greek salad and a wedge of lemon.
 This light treat is an iconic Greek summertime snack.
 There are crab salads, octopus pasta and cod served with garlic sauce.
 Hungry for a sunny Greek holiday yet?
 We are!

-Action and Adventure
+Action & Adventure